 Sports marketing as ‘marketing sports’

 Marketing sports (as a product) can have the goal of get people interested and excited about certain teams or players, by creating buzz around them with different types of advertising.
-This will hopefully lead to more ticket sales and an increase in revenue due to the increased fan base.
+This will hopefully lead to more ticket sales and an increase in revenue due to the increased supporter base and improved fan experience.

 It’s important for these clubs, leagues, federations and businesses to research their target audience so they know how best to promote themselves using the marketing channels available.